kraftlauget/emoji-trader-bot-workshop/README.md

 ```

 This trading expert will be your go-to helper during implementation when you need concepts explained!

+### 5. 📋 **Plan with Claude Code** (30 min)

+**This is the key step - don't rush it!**

+- Open Claude Code and tell it: _"Help me create a plan for building a trading bot for a 3-hour workshop"_
+- Share this WORKSHOP-INTRO document with Claude Code for context
+- **Discuss and refine the plan until you're completely happy with it**
+- Choose one of the four bot strategies that appeals to you
+- Break down the implementation into manageable steps
+- **Break the implementation into stages, ensuring you can validate progress after each stage**
+- Consider: What's realistic to build in ~2 hours of coding time?

 ### 6. 🚀 **Implement Step by Step** (90-120 min)